 2. Brown Rot

-Cherry Trees Affected: The Kwanzan flowering cherry tree is one of the most susceptible cultivars, but many stone fruits, including peach and plum trees, are affected.
+Cherry Trees Affected: Brown rot is a problem for the Kwanzan flowering cherry tree — as it is one of the most susceptible cultivars.
+It is also a common weeping cherry tree disease.
+Many stone fruits, including peach and plum trees, are also affected.

 Symptoms: Brown rot (Monilinia fructicola) symptoms first occur as the browning of blossoms and the death of twigs.
 Leaves on the infected twigs turn brown and collapse but remain attached to the tree.